DYSLEXIA ASSESSMENT

 How much does a dyslexia assessment cost?

-The fee for a psycho-educational assessment is $2800 which includes a comprehensive written report and feedback session.
-There are no Medicare rebates for psycho-educational assessments.
+The fee for educational / learning assessments vary based on the type of assessment.
+Please contact our reception team via our Contact Us form for more information, including pricing.
+Each assessment includes a comprehensive written report and feedback session.
+There are no Medicare rebates for educational / learning assessments.

 Will my child (or I) get a diagnosis?